miraisolutions/spark-bigquery/README.md

 ## Using the spark-bigquery Spark package

 spark-bigquery is available as Spark package from https://spark-packages.org/package/miraisolutions/spark-bigquery and as such via the Maven coordinates `miraisolutions:spark-bigquery:<version>`.
 You can simply specify the appropriate Maven coordinates with the `--packages` option when using the Spark shell or when using `spark-submit`.
+Note that you need to use the version as specified in spark-packages, e.g. `0.1.1-s_2.11`

 ### Using the Spark Shell